Fraud Blocker Black mould on windows | What causes it and how to remove it

 The presence of black mould around windows can indicate a house that is damp.

-This is especially true for rooms like the kitchen, bathroom, and bedroom which are more moisture-laden and lack adequate air movement.
+This is especially true for rooms like the kitchen, bathroom, and bedroom, where mould above the window in the bedroom is common due to being more moisture-laden and lacking adequate air movement.

 This will impact the health of all who live there.